WOMEN HAIR LOSS : NOT A TABOO!

 Who is affected by hair loss in women?

-- Women above 40 years old;
+- above 40 years old (and even younger);

-- Women who just gave birth;
+- that just gave birth;

 What causes hair loss in women?